AaltoSciComp/scicomp-docs/aalto/aaltostorage.rst

 sshfs or SMB.
 See the :doc:`remote access <../aalto/remoteaccess>` page for Linux, Mac, and Windows instructions for home,project, and archive.
 In OSX, there is a shortcut in the launcher for mounting home.
 In Windows workstations, this is Z drive.
+On your own computers, you may need to use ``AALTO\username`` as your username for any of the SMB mounts.

 **Laptops:** Laptops have their own filesystems, including home directories.
 These are not backed up automatically.
 Other directories